bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 There is nothing extra.
 Cause I think in stealth addresses, they had a similar way where you would have this ephemeral secret and then they would encrypt it in an op return.
 But then it was kind of obvious and the user had to pay more.
-So once I've created that shared secret, as the sender, like Shor's mentioned, if I use just the shared secret, both of us know the shared secret.
+So once I've created that shared secret, as the sender, like Sjor's mentioned, if I use just the shared secret, both of us know the shared secret.
 So then either one of us could spend it.
 When I take the spend public key and I add it to the shared secret, I now have something where both of us can find it with the shared secret, but then only I can spend it because only I know the private key to the spend public key.